Annapurna Circuit Trek via Tilicho Lake Overview

 - National park Trekking permits & local government permit and TIMS Card

-- An experienced, helpful, knowledgeable, friendly, English speaking well trained, government license holder Guide with all his salary, food, Drinks, accommodation, equipment, transport, and insurance.
+- An experienced, helpful, knowledgeable, friendly, English speaking well trained, government license holder Trekking Guide with all his salary, food, Drinks, accommodation, equipment, transport, and insurance.

 - Arrangement of Emergency helicopter service (paid by your travel insurance company)